eduk8s-tests/lab-kubeapps-testing/README.md

 Workshop for testing use of Kubeapps.

 The workshop assumes you have Kubeapps installed in the `kubeapps` namespace.
+You need to have Kubeapps 1.11 or newer (tested with 1.11.3), it will not work with 1.10.

 For more detailed information on how to create and deploy workshops, consult the documentation for edukates at: